MatthewHarrigan/fret/README.md

 Each day you will learn a new note and get to practise all the other note over the previous days.

+How it works:
+* The computer says the name of the note for you play i.e. "5th string E"
+* You play the note
+* The correct note at the correct pitch is played back for reference

 At the start of your session run:

     python3 fret.py --day 1 --level beginner